danman01/ruby-enumerables/README.md

 ## Break!

-## Ranges
- - What is a range?
- - `1..2` is different from
- `1...10`
- -Is a range enumerable?
- -How do you know?

 ### Map
  - The Enumerable module contains several methods that allow you to create a new collection out of an existing one. `map` is a popular method that applies code to each item in the original collection and returns a new array.